-While the definition of sales manager can actually vary quite a bit from organization to organization, in the primary context of B2B startups (like those we work with most here at Close), a sales manager is defined as:
+While the definition of sales manager can actually vary quite a bit from organization to organization, in the primary context of B2B companies (like those we work with most), a sales manager is defined as:

 A sales manager is responsible for building, leading and managing a team of salespeople within an organization.

-More practically on the actual job execution level, sales managers are charged with several mission critical functions within most organizations.
+So if you're asking, what does a sales manager do, the answer is: sales managers are charged with several mission critical functions within most organizations.
 That includes activities like:

 - Setting sales goals

 - Creating a sales plan and proactively experimenting to improve execution